 Junior Fellows are selected for their resourcefulness, initiative, and intellectual curiosity, and because their work holds exceptional promise.
 They are free to devote their entire time to productive scholarship.
 They may undertake sustained projects of research or other original work, or they may devote their time to the acquisition of accessory disciplines, so as to prepare themselves for the investigation of problems lying between conventional fields.
 Because of this complete freedom of choice and action, it is important that candidates should have demonstrated their capacity for independent work.

 Candidates are nominated for Junior Fellowships, generally by those under whom they have studied.
 Applications are not accepted from candidates themselves.
-A letter of nomination should include an assessment of the candidate's work and promise i.e. full letter of recommendation as well as the candidate's complete contact information, including current residential mailing address and email address, and the names, mailing addresses, and email addresses of three addtional people who have agreed to write letters of recommendation by mid September.
+A letter of nomination should include an assessment of the candidate's work and promise i.e. a full letter of recommendation as well as the candidate's complete contact information, including current residential mailing address and email address, and the names, mailing addresses, and email addresses of three addtional people who have agreed to write letters of recommendation by late August.